gregurco/jobeet-tutorial/docs/days/day-8.md

             {# ... #}
 ```

-This form will call `job.delete`, but we don't have it yet.
+This form will call `job.delete`, but we don’t have it yet.
 Create this action:

 ```php
 // ...